chic-yukim/crsf-empty/README.md

 3. Setup project using CMake
 4. Build and run the project
    - You should set the project using `Set as StartUp Project`.
+   - You may choose Project configuration as `RelWithDebInfo` or `Release`.

 ## Customizing